Bill advancing permitless carry lacks common sense and support of law enforcement | Opinion

 To get his driver’s license, my son was required to complete 40 hours of driving practice, and pass both a written and a driving test.

-But the Second Amendment extremists pushing the dangerously ill-advised permitless carry law don’t think basic training in gun safety or a background check is needed for people as young as 18.
+But the Second Amendment extremists pushing the dangerously ill-advised permit-less carry law don’t think basic training in gun safety or a background check is needed for people as young as 18 years old.

 Where is the common sense?